Abelian 3d mirror symmetry on $\mathbb{RP}^2 \times \mathbb{S}^1$ with $N_f=1$: Exact computations of 3d superconformal index on

 \paragraph{Weakly gauged global symmetry} If the system has a global symmetry, we can turn on a background vector multiplet $\mc{V}$ which couples to the global symmetry current.
 We can take its effect into account by turning on the corresponding dotted node \eqref{PBG} or \eqref{CPBG} from the beginning.
 For example, a typical diagram is as follows:

 It means that there are two background gauge fields $\mathcal{V}_{A}$ and $\mathcal{V}_{J}$ coupled to $Q,\tilde{Q}$, and $V^{(\mc{P})}$, respectively.
 We can easily derive the corresponding index by repeating the above procedure without the summation or the integration in \eqref{Psum} and \eqref{CPsum} for $B_A^+,\theta_A$ and $B_J,\theta{_J}{_+}$.
 Note that the appropriate parity type of the background field should be selected from a flavor charge of each field under the corresponding global symmetry.
-In particular, for $\mc{P}$-type background, we define $\alpha = e^{i \theta_A}$, and it is exactly the fugacity used in \eqref{sci}.